anoma/juvix-docs/docs/blog/posts/vampir-circuits.md

 makes the Juvix compiler hang.
 The pragma `unroll: 30` doesn't help, because 2^30 = 1073741824 is still a large number - this is the factor by which the program size increases during compilation.

-However, the fast power function may be reformulated to use only one recusive call:
+However, the fast power function may be reformulated to use only one recursive call:

 ```juvix
 {-# unroll: 30 #-}